Farms in Central America influenced weather in Texas

 TEXAS - The big heat dominated the weather headlines over the weekend, but you might have noticed some haze in the air, too.

-Hazy, hot and humid are par for the course in central Texas, especially during the summer months.
+Hazy, hot, and humid are par for the course in central Texas, especially during the summer months.
 But if you thought the brilliant, red sunsets looked a little smokey you'd be right.
-The weather over the weekend felt like summer, just with a tough of smokey haze from farms in Central America.
+The weather over the weekend felt like summer, just with a touch of smokey haze from farms in Central America.

 Farmers burning fields to clear brush and return nutrients to the soil is a common practice across the globe.
 In this case, there was so much smoke released from the fires that it could be seen on satellite wafting over the western Caribbean and Gulf of Mexico.
 That's where the major weather system of the weekend took over.